nodejs/node-addon-api/doc/function.md

 Napi::Object Napi::Function::New(size_t argc, const napi_value* args) const;
 ```

-- `[in] argc`: The number of the arguments passed to the contructor function.
+- `[in] argc`: The number of the arguments passed to the constructor function.
 - `[in] args`: Array of JavaScript values as `napi_value` representing the
 arguments of the constructor function.